gliptak/lecture-source-py/source/rst/scalar_dynam.rst

 Difference Equations
 --------------------

-A **time homgeneous first order difference equation** is an equation of the form
+A **time homogeneous first order difference equation** is an equation of the form

 .. math::